timeamolnar/tamaslang.github.io/_posts/2015-02-25-fizzbuzzed.md

 - If the number contains a three you must output the text 'lucky'.<br/>
 - Produce a statistic at the end of the program showing how many times the following were output: fizz, buzz, fizzbuzz, lucky, an integer.

-Check out my <a href="https://github.com/tamaslang/codingtest-fizzbuzz">Github repository</a> for my approach on this.
+Check out my <a href="https://github.com/tamaslang/codingtest-fizzbuzz">github repository</a> to see the spiced up version with proper testing and code structuring;<br/>

-A good friend of mine also came across this problem recently which <a href="http://benedekfazekas.github.io/2015/02/06/java8-fizzbuzzed/">made him write a really good comparison</a> between java 8 and clojure solutions.
+A good friend of mine wrote <a href="http://benedekfazekas.github.io/2015/02/06/java8-fizzbuzzed/">a good comparison</a> between java 8 and clojure solutions.<br/>
 Finally if you haven't already solved this problem, try yourself c|;-)